mcMMO-Dev/mcMMO/README.md

 Our latest development builds are available [here](http://ci.mcmmo.info).

 ### Brief Description
-mcMMO takes core Minecraft game mechanics and expands them to add an extensive RPG experience, the goal of the project has always been a quality RPG experience.
-Everything in mcMMO is carefully thought out and is constantly improving. mcMMO adds eleven skills to train in and level in, while also offering a high level of customization for server admins.
-There are countless features, including custom sounds, graphical elements, and more added when running mcMMO in conjunction with Spout.
-I carefully read feedback and evaluate the mechanics of mcMMO in every update to provide an ever-evolving experience.
+The goal of mcMMO is to take core Minecraft game mechanics and expand them into add an extensive and quality RPG experience.
+Everything in mcMMO has been carefully thought out and is constantly being improved upon.
+Currently, mcMMO adds thirteen unique skills to train and level in.
+Each of these skills is highly customizable through our configuration files, allowing server admins to tweak mcMMO to best suit the needs of his or her server.
+Additionally, when run in conjuction with SpoutPlugin, mcMMO also has a custom XP bar to allow for easy tracking of progress towards leveling up.
+Know that the mcMMO team is dedicated to providing an ever-evolving experience, and that we carefully read all feedback and bug reports in order to evaluate and balance the mechanics of mcMMO in every update.

-If you want an original RPG experience like no other mod out there, mcMMO is for you.

 ## About the Team